 Hi!
-I’m the author of Rare Books Uncovered: True Stories of Fantastic Finds in Unlikely Places (Quarto, 2015; paperback, 2018) and the editor of Fine Books & Collections, a quarterly magazine for booklovers.
-I’m also the chief contributor to the magazine’s daily briefs and social media.
-My writing on books, history, and culture has appeared in Smithsonian, Financial Times, Literary Hub, CrimeReads, Atlas Obscura, Lapham’s Quarterly, The Guardian, Slate, Art & Object, The Awl, Collectors Weekly, and JSTOR Daily, among others.
-I was Victoria magazine’s Writer-in-Residence in 2014, and my chapter on the literary Warner Sisters appeared in From Page to Place: American Literary Tourism and the Afterlives of American Authors (University of Massachusetts Press, 2017).
+I’m the author of Rare Books Uncovered: True Stories of Fantastic Finds in Unlikely Places (Quarto, 2015; paperback, 2018) and the (former) award-winning editor of Fine Books & Collections magazine.
+My writing on books, history, and culture has appeared in Smithsonian, Financial Times, Literary Hub, CrimeReads, Atlas Obscura, Lapham’s Quarterly, The Guardian, Slate, Art & Object, The Awl, Collectors Weekly, Victoria, and JSTOR Daily, among others.
+My chapter on the literary Warner Sisters appeared in From Page to Place: American Literary Tourism and the Afterlives of American Authors (University of Massachusetts Press, 2017).

 *Book News*: My next book, The Vanishing of Carolyn Wells: Investigations into a Forgotten Mystery Author, will be published in spring 2024.